-The website must be running in the Standard hosting plan to enable multiple deployment slots.
+The web app must be running in the Standard or Premium mode in order for you to enable multiple deployment slots.

-In the Add a slot blade, give the slot a name, and select whether to clone website configuration from another existing deployment slot.
+In the Add a slot blade, give the slot a name, and select whether to clone web app configuration from another existing deployment slot.
 Click the check mark to continue.

 The first time you add a slot, you will only have two choices: clone configuration from the default slot in production or not at all.

 After you have created several slots, you will be able to clone configuration from a slot other than the one in production:

-Click the site URL in the slot's blade.
-Notice the the deployment slot has its own hostname and is also a live site.
-To limit public access to the deployment slot, see Azure Websites – block web access to non-production deployment slots.
+Click the app URL in the slot's blade.
+Notice the the deployment slot has its own hostname and is also a live app.
+To limit public access to the deployment slot, see App Service Web App – block web access to non-production deployment slots.

-There is no content.
+There is no content after deployment slot creation.
 You can deploy to the slot from a different repository branch, or an altogether different repository.
 You can also change the slot's configuration.
 Use the publish profile or deployment credentials associated with the deployment slot for content updates.
 For example, you can publish to this slot with git.

 When you clone configuration from another deployment slot, the cloned configuration is editable.
-Furthermore, some settings will follow the content across a swap (not slot specific) while other settings will stay in the same slot after a swap (slot specific).
+Furthermore, some configuration elements will follow the content across a swap (not slot specific) while other configuration elements will stay in the same slot after a swap (slot specific).
 The following lists show the configuration that will change when you swap slots.